oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 ### has($iElementID)
   * iElementID - element ID

-Method returns true, if the collection contains the element with ID = $iElementID.
+Method returns true, if collection contains element with ID = $iElementID.
 ```php
 $obList = ElementCollection::make([1, 2, 10, 15]);
 if($obList->has(10)) {